NataliaVrabcova/Assessment_2_Mini_Project/README.md

 ## Ethical Considerations

 Knowledge distillation transfers both performance and bias from the teacher model.
-Since the student model compresses the teacher’s behavior into a smaller structure, nuances—especially those affecting minority examples—may be lost or distorted.
+Since the student model compresses the teacher’s behavior into a smaller structure, nuances, especially those affecting minority examples, may be lost or distorted.
 Additionally, pruning may reduce interpretability.
 Future work should incorporate bias auditing and fairness-aware training objectives.

 ---